francisconunesnavarro/devcase-streaming/README.md

 ## Mandatory Requirements 📜

-Your application should run for 20 seconds or stop on the third occurence of a user with first name "Sytac" (without quotes) on any of the three platforms (not necessarily the same platform).
+Your application should run for 20 seconds or stop on the third occurrence of a user with first name "Sytac" (without quotes) on any of the three platforms (not necessarily the same platform).

 During this period, you will have to collect all the events produced by all 3 platforms and for each